 Finally hunting down the sniper, Peter confronts him seconds before he’s killed by an unknown assailant.
 Peter continues his hunt and figures out that the Kingpin has been pulling the strings all the while sitting behind bars in his quadruple-XL prison jumpsuit.
 So Peter goes to the prison to confront him.
 Kingpin’s confidence is ridiculous here.
 He goes out to meet the hero, now dressed in his classic white suit, like some sort of victorious king who has broken his enemy.
 He’s ready to go toe-to-toe with the hero.

 And Spider-Man proceeds to beat the tar out of him.

-By time the fight is over, Kingpin’s lovely white suit is torn to shreds, and Spidey is holding him up and threatening to shot webbing down his mouth and suffocate him.
-He doesn’t, cause even ruthless Spider-Man has him limits, but his message is clear.
+By the time the fight is over, Kingpin’s lovely white suit is torn to shreds, and Spidey is holding him up and threatening to shot webbing down his mouth and suffocate him.
+He doesn’t, because even ruthless Spider-Man has his limits, but his message is clear.
 You hurt his family, he will mess you up pretty good.
 The scene is great, largely because this isn’t one of those fights where the hero and villain are evenly matched and can trade blows for a bit.
 Here, Spidey is in his element and he beats the Kingpin to a pulp.
 He crushes his confidence, he humiliates him in front of the other prisoners, he avenges his aunt in the most spectacular, amazing way.

 And then Aunt May dies.